depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

        </p>
        </details>

-  5. Prove that maximising likelihood is equivalent to minimizing KL-Divergence.
+  5. Prove that maximizing likelihood is equivalent to minimizing KL-Divergence.
      <details><summary>Solution</summary>
      <p>
      KL-Divergence is defined as